Expo 2012

-The Expo 2012 Yeosu opened on May 12 in the southern coastal town of Yeosu, approximately 455 kilometers south of Seoul.
-It was the second international fair hosted by Korea, after the Taejŏn Expo '93.
+Expo 2012 opened on May 12 in the southern coastal town of Yeosu, approximately 455 kilometers south of Seoul.
+It was the second international fair hosted by South Korea, after Expo '93 in Daejeon.
 The expo site for 80 exhibition halls stretched out alongside the sea with promenades and exhibit spaces extending to the island of Odongdo and the seawalls.

-The Yeosu Expo also received positive reaction for addressing global issues like climate change and the protection of the ocean through story-telling events.
+The Expo also received positive reaction for addressing global issues like climate change and the protection of the ocean through story-telling events.